Understanding Ayurveda in a Comprehensive Way

 Fact: Research on Ayurveda is loaded with immense knowledge of the action of medicinal herbs and their potential benefits on a living body.

 A part of the internal purification process of Ayurveda surrounds us in our day-to-day lives.
 The use of specific spices like cloves and peppermint in our food provides our bodies with rich antioxidants.
 People who relish meditating offer themselves a path to healing with a clearer perspective and creativity.
 Ayurveda is an amalgamation of herbal medications, yoga, special diets, and spiritual wellbeing.
 It is a discipline of the inner self, constantly working to bring out harmony between the body and the environment to establish a balance.
 Although Ayurveda aims to incorporate natural herbs, spices, and techniques, one must be aware of the mode of administration and degree of discomfort similar to any other conventional method.
-Thus, it is mandatory to consult an Ayurvedic specialist before starting with any dose.
+Thus to experience the benefits of Ayurveda, it is mandatory to consult an Ayurvedic specialist before starting with any dose.

 What is Health According to Ayurveda?